Anna Shaw Children’s Institute to host autism conference

 Other presentation topics include using visual supports for communication, how to manage behavior, understanding and meeting your child’s sensory needs, medications and side effects, managing anxiety and depression and others.

 Registration is now open for the conference.
-Visit HamiltonHealth.com/autismconference for tickets and information.
+Please visit HamiltonHealth.com/autismconference for tickets and information.